pilotpirxie/dependency-time-machine/README.md

 npx dependency-time-machine --update --install --auto --install-script "yarn install" --test-script "yarn test"
 ```

-Get timeline of the updates in JSON format:
+Get a timeline of the updates in JSON format:
 ```shell
 npx dependency-time-machine --timeline
 ```

-To exclude some dependencies from update, use `--exclude` option:
+To exclude some dependencies from the update, use the `--exclude` option:
 ```shell
 npx dependency-time-machine --update --install --exclude react,react-dom
 ```

-or use `--exclude-file` option to exclude dependencies from file:
+or use the `--exclude-file` option to exclude dependencies from the file:
 ```shell
 npx dependency-time-machine --update --install --exclude-file exclude.txt
 ```